Crystal Lee Sutton: Union activism and recognition

 Sutton was one of the union activists during the J.P.
 Stevens controversy—one of "the ugliest episodes in labor history in the United States which took place from about 1963 to 1980" during which Stevens "repeatedly harassed or fired union activists" and the union "countered with a boycott of Stevens products" and a "campaign to isolate the company by pressuring companies that dealt with Stevens or had Stevens officers on their boards."
-In 1973 Crystal saw a union poster hanging in one of the seven mills in Roanoke Rapids, North Carolina owned by J.P.
+In 1973 Sutton saw a union poster hanging in one of the seven mills in Roanoke Rapids, North Carolina owned by J.P.
 Stevens & Company mills where three generations of her family had worked—living in a neighborhood where the Company "owned every shotgun house" in Sutton's neighborhood.
 She had been "thinking about the paltry wages, the bone-tiring work and the stingy benefits that she and her parents had suffered.
 She wanted something better for her children."
-In 1978 Sutton was fired after trying to unionize employees.
-Shortly after, by August 28, 1978, Amalgamated Clothing and Textile Workers Union (ACTWU) began to represent workers at the plant.
+In 1973 Sutton was fired after trying to unionize employees.
+Shortly after, by August 28, 1974, Amalgamated Clothing and Textile Workers Union (ACTWU) began to represent workers at the plant.